cedbdeguzman/Youtube-Statistics-2023-Analysis-/README.md

 Steps:

 1. Load the CSV file using pd.read_csv().
-2. Remove any unecessary characters on column title and capitalize each word.
+2. Remove any unnecessary characters on the column title and capitalize each word.
 3. Repeat step 2 for each category columns.
 4. Select necessary columns for analysis.
 5. Drop duplicate rows.